eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 {"parent":{"keys":[{"idType":"Custom","type":"Submodel","value":"sensor_temperature","local":true}]},"idShort":"properties_value","kind":"Instance","valueType":"int","modelType":{"name":"Property"},"value":46}
 ```

-Here, we see that we are abel to access the sensor data of the device through the AAS Submodel API via Eclipse BaSyx.
+Here, we see that we are able to access the sensor data of the device through the AAS Submodel API via Eclipse BaSyx.

 As an alternative to plain Json responses, you can use one of the UI-tools provided by the AAS community, like the [AAS Web UI](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components_/_AAS_Web_UI).

 {% include image.html file="blog/2024-02-15-integrating-ditto-ass-basyx/AASDashboard.png" alt="AAS Dashboard" max-width=1000 %}
 *Figure 4: BaSyx AAS Web UI*

-## Summary
+# Summary

-During this post, we present our approach for making Ditto Things available as AAS-Submodels.
+In this post, we present our approach for making Ditto Things available in an AAS.
 We defined a mapping concept between Ditto Things and AAS.
 To apply the mapping concept, we created connections with mappers from Ditto to a BaSyx AAS server and a BaSyx AAS registry.
-Afterward, we tested the connections with an example Ditto Thing and data from a sensor.
+Afterwards, we tested the connections with an example Ditto Thing and data from a sensor.

-Here, the capabilities of Ditto allowed us to integrate devices connected to Ditto into AAS.
-We, therefore, assume that our presented approach can be comparably applied to other technologies.
+Our example of integrating Ditto Things into an AAS environment shows, how Ditto's features, such as
+custom mappers, filters etc, render it to a useful tool to integrate device states into various environments.
+We discussed the integration into AAS but believe a similar approach could be applied in other domains as well.

 <br/>
 <br/>